Somarajuadapa/langchain-agent/README.md

    - The query is sent directly to the selected Hugging Face model
    - The model processes the query and generates a response

-3. **Response**: The model returns a response based on its training data
+3. **Response**: This model returns a response based on its training data

 ## Project Structure